How to Improve Your English Writing Skills: 9 Fun and Interesting Ways

 7. Take part in National Novel Writing Month

-It takes place in November and 465,000 people took part last year.
-It’s a great way to meet fellow writers via its forum, but above all, it’s a fantastic exercise in written English that will give you experience in character and plot development, writing evocative description and dialogue, and other skills necessary to writing fiction.
+It’s a fantastic exercise in written English that will give you experience in character and plot development, writing evocative description and dialogue, and other skills necessary to writing fiction.
 All this will stand you in good stead if writing fiction is something you want to pursue for a career, but even if this isn’t your choice of career path, it’s still a terrific achievement and one that you can reference in your university personal statement and interviews.

 You may not have thought of reviews as a writing outlet, but hear us out.
 There’s a big demand for user reviews in the age of the internet, with many people now checking reviews online for everything from products they’re about to buy to restaurants they’re thinking of dining at.
 The most useful reviews on sites such as Amazon are well-written and balanced, so here’s an easy and free way to give yourself some practice at writing useful pieces that weigh up the pros and cons of something.
 If you pick Amazon as your place to write reviews of products you’ve bought, you’ll have the motivation of trying to gain a good reviewer score when users mark your review as useful.
 Some review sites even allow you to earn money from your reviews, giving you the added bonus of some extra pocket money.